January 2022 - Capital City College

 In its article Creating a Younger and More Diverse Workforce Through Apprenticeships, RTM referred to a study by City & Guilds and the National Skills Academy for Rail (NSAR), which revealed that 28 per cent of rail employees are over 50 and 120,000 people will need to be recruited over the next decade.

-Glen called on rail industry leaders to address the aging work population in the sector by investing more heavily in apprenticeships and explained how CONEL is already supporting companies create a new skilled engineering workforce.
+Glen called on rail industry leaders to address the ageing work population in the sector by investing more heavily in apprenticeships and explained how CONEL is already supporting companies to create a new skilled engineering workforce.

 According to the City & Guilds and NSAR research, fewer than a fifth of rail employees are women, despite nearly a quarter saying they would consider a career in the sector.
 In a related RTM article in the same edition, Network Rail’s own research revealed an increase in female employees from BAME backgrounds.